 In addition, a [Habitat Management and Monitoring Plan](#) (HMMP) should be secured for all [significant on-site enhancements](#).
-However, it is indicated that Mid Sussex do not classify significant on-site enhancements for minor development.
-Therefore, a HMMP and legal agreement will not be required as part of the Biodiversity Gain Plan.
+However, as the application is a minor application, the LPA's current position is that significant on-site enhancements will not be present.
+Therefore, a HMMP secured by a legal agreement will not be required for this application.